BTreeMap/PromptPipe/internal/flow/micro_health_intervention.md

 1. Send a short, reflective prompt that still asks the participant to do the one‐minute micro habit.
 For example:

+   > **Reflective‐Flow Message (WhatsApp or SMS):**
-   > **“Before you begin, pause for a moment: When was the last time you noticed your posture?
+   > “Before you begin, pause for a moment: When was the last time you noticed your posture?
 Take 30 seconds to think about where your shoulders are right now.
-After that, stand up and do a gentle shoulder roll—then reply ‘Done.’”**
+After that, stand up and do a gentle shoulder roll—then reply ‘Done.’”

 2. Set up the completion‐check exactly as in the Immediate flow: